rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 - Agents in this crew:
   - Senior Mathematician: This agent calculates costs and is proficient in Python for performing calculations.
 - Tasks in this crew:
-  - Cost Calculation: This task calculates the cost of CrewAI usage by analyzing token usage data.
+  - Cost Calculation: This task involves calculating the cost of CrewAI usage by analyzing token usage data.
 The output is a markdown report detailing the costs for each crew and the total cost, including the Python code used for calculations.
 - Tools used by this crew: No tools are specified for this crew.
 However, the Senior Mathematician agent has set the `allow_code_execution parameter` to `True`, which enables the agent to use CrewAI's internal code execution tool (i.e., [CodeInterpreterTool](https://docs.crewai.com/tools/codeinterpretertool)).
 - Log: You can review an example log from the Cost Calculation crew, generated when I entered *Rok Benko*, by checking the [`log_cost_calculation_crew.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_cost_calculation_crew.txt) file.

-🎉 **The project's final output is saved in the format `<name>_<surname>_report.md`.
-For an example, refer to the [`rok_benko_report.md`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/rok_benko_report.md) file, generated when I entered *Rok Benko* as a guest.** 🎉

 > [!NOTE]
-> The calculated cost is an estimate because the Cost Calculation crew itself also uses some tokens that are not reflected in the calculation.
-These costs are excluded because the exact number of tokens used by this crew is only available after execution.
-However, the token usage of the Cost Calculation crew is expected to be approximately $0.03.
-To get the complete total, you can manually calculate and add the Cost Calculation crew's cost to the Total Cost calculated by CrewAI in the [`rok_benko_report.md`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/rok_benko_report.md) file.
+> The calculated cost by the Cost Calculation crew is just an estimate because:
+>  - The Cost Calculation crew itself also uses some tokens that are not reflected in the calculation.
+>  - The Exa tool incurs costs that are not reflected in the calculation.
 >
-> To manually calculate the final cost, follow these steps:
-> 1. Refer to the Cost Calculation Crew section in the [`log_token_usage.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_token_usage.txt) file.
-> 2. Manually calculate the cost for prompt and completion tokens.
+> The Cost Calculation crew's costs are excluded because the exact number of tokens used by this crew is only available after execution.
+However, the token usage of the Cost Calculation crew is expected to be approximately $0.03 when using [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) LLM.
+To get the complete total, you can manually calculate and add the Cost Calculation crew's cost to the Total Cost calculated in the [`rok_benko_report.md`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/rok_benko_report.md) file.
+To manually calculate the cost of the Cost Calculation crew, refer to the Cost Calculation Crew section in the [`log_token_usage.txt`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/log_token_usage.txt) file, then manually calculate the cost for prompt and completion tokens.
 All agents utilize the [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) LLM, which incurs a charge of $3 per million input (i.e., prompt) tokens and $15 per million output (i.e., completion) tokens.
+See the [Anthropic Pricing page](https://www.anthropic.com/pricing#anthropic-api).
 >
-> Additionally, the Exa tool incurs costs as well.
-While the expenses are minimal, the Exa dashboard currently does not provide visibility into the exact costs per run.
-Overall, I spent $0.65 on Exa during my numerous flow runs while working on this project, reflecting a significant amount of experimentation.
+> The Exa tool costs are excluded because the Exa dashboard currently does not provide visibility into the exact costs per run.
+However, the expenses should not be huge.
+Overall, I spent $0.65 on Exa during my numerous(!) flow runs while working on this project.

 CrewAI Flows also enables us to visualize the workflow.
 I configured the command for plotting the flow as `poetry run plot`.
 The screenshot below is derived from the [`crewai_flow.html`](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/crewai_flow.html) file generated by the CrewAI CLI.

+> [!TIP]
+> For higher quality, please click on the image.

 ![Flow plot](https://github.com/rokbenko/ai-playground/blob/main/crewai-tutorials/1-Podcast_prepper/podcast_prepper/crewai_flow.png)